Commercial kitchen

 1. Food Safety Act 1990

-• Food must be of the nature, substance, and quality expected.
+• Food must be of the nature, substance and quality expected.

-2. Food Hygiene Regulations 2006
+2. Food Safety and Hygiene (England) Regulations 2013

 • Staff must be trained in food hygiene.